Exceptional Needs Unit

 Exceptional needs cannot be described in a single sentence, or in the same way for everyone who has exceptional needs.

-However, individuals and families who have exceptional needs generally:
+However, people and families who have exceptional needs generally:

 - have many needs